rails/rails/guides/source/action_mailer_basics.md

 Mailer Testing
 --------------

-You can find detailed instructions on how to test your mailers in our [testing guide](testing.html#testing-your-mailers).
+You can find detailed instructions on how to test your mailers in the [testing guide](testing.html#testing-your-mailers).

 Intercepting Emails